bronson/bashtest/research/README.md

 This evaluates different methods to run tests in parallel.
-It turned out that the simplest algorithm had very little overhead compared to the tests so there wasn't much point to seriously optimize the job runner.
-Better to have simple, more maintainable code.
+It turned out that the simplest algorithm had very little overhead compared to the tests so there wasn't much point to optimizing the job runner further.
+The simple algorithm is good enough.

 ## test-directories